 I found little I’d qualify as charming in Naples.
 This is a crowded, dirty, polluted, noisy, smelly city where life is lived in the streets and in your face.
 Take care crossing the street and keep your wits about you.
 The drivers won’t slow down to avoid colliding with you, and the pickpockets are well practiced at identifying distracted tourists.

 But I’ll take the French countryside any day.
-It’s the architecture, I realized this visit, and the palette.
-The buildings of Tuscany are square and indelicate, and the color schemes, both of the structures, which are all brown and terracotta, and of the gardens, which are, simply green, are limited.
+It’s the architecture, I realized this visit a few summers ago, and the palette.
+The buildings of Tuscany are square and indelicate, and the color schemes, both of the structures, which are brown and terracotta, and of the gardens, which are simply green, are limited.